bbc/childrens-games-starter-pack/docs/settings.md

 ## Config

 A settings config object should be passed in to the `getGMI` function containing the various configurable options available to the player.
+Please note that General Settings (common across all BBC games) should be listed in a separate section to custom settings for the game.

 For example: